m-gopinath03/Face-Recognition-based-BMI-Calculator-Website/README.md

 ### Backend Deployment

-Further deployment has been handled by Ravinder, a PhD scholar in the Biomedical Department at IIT Ropar.
+Further deployment has been handled by Ravinder Kumar, a PhD scholar in the Biomedical Department at IIT Ropar.

 ### Authors